sebastiendonadio/devopsmlops/chapters/16-chapter14.md

 ##  What is Antifragility?

 Antifragility as the name suggests is the opposite of fragility.
 So what does that mean?
-Let's start with fragility - it means things or systems that break down when they are subject to randomness, in the form of vibrations or something else.
+Let's start with fragility - it means things or systems that break down when they are subject to randomness, for example with vibrations.
 So what is the opposite of this phenomenon - well, it is not that things or systems can handle randomness.
 That is called robustness.
 The opposite is that instead of breaking down, systems become stronger when subject to randomness.
 This is called antifragility.

 Machines are fragile - they do not do well when encountering randomness.
 Humans, on the other hand, are antifragile.
 When we manage unforeseen situations (i.e. randomness) we gain additional experience and become stronger.
 In the next section, we discuss what is the association between antifragility and ML models.